 Five Talents was founded on Christian principles.
 This leads us to honour and serve all peoples – irrespective of tribe or religion.
 The global network of Anglican churches provides an excellent springboard or supervisor for microfinance programmes, being respectful of local culture and trusted by their communities.
 In addition, the church is often present in rural and challenging areas of the world neglected by other organisations.

-We don’t have a list of values framed on the wall of our office, but those who encounter us, see that we strive to be clear, transparent, excellent and with a care for the whole person, whether staff member, volunteer or client.
+We don’t have a list of values framed on the wall of our office, but those who encounter us, see that we strive to be clear, transparent, excellent and with a care for the whole person, whether staff member, volunteer or group member.

 We identify local partners after a rigorous assessment process.
 The criteria include vision, needs assessment, market competition, delivery aspects, local church links, leadership and governance.
 We are often asked to establish work in new countries, but establishing new ventures is very expensive and we are currently focusing on building up our existing partners.

-Commercial banks charge similar or higher fees (but of course these products are inaccessible for our clients) and street moneylenders (loan sharks) charge much higher rates and have no policy of forgiveness.
-Neither Five Talents nor its partners are motivated by profit making, and are not trying to earn money for shareholders or investors.
-Five Talents is a member of Microfinance Transparency which promotes full disclosure to clients and donors on the charges, fees and rates accompanying our services.
+Commercial banks charge similar or higher fees (but of course these products are inaccessible for our members) and street moneylenders (loan sharks) charge much higher rates and have no policy of forgiveness.
+Neither Five Talents nor its partners are motivated by profit-making, and are not trying to earn money for shareholders or investors.
+Five Talents promotes full disclosure to members and donors on the charges, fees and rates accompanying our services.

 What are the repayment rates?

 It depends on the reason.
-One advantage of our model of microfinance with its emphasis on training and mentoring is that our local staff really know the clients.
-They visit them at their homes and businesses as well as at the regular group meetings, so they know when a client is struggling for genuinely unavoidable reasons - a death in the family, sickness, a tragedy like a fire, for example.
-Equally, they know when a client's business is failing because (for example), the client is drinking the profits.
+One advantage of our model of microfinance with its emphasis on training and mentoring is that our local staff really know the members.
+They visit them at their homes and businesses as well as at the regular group meetings, so they know when a member is struggling for genuinely unavoidable reasons - a death in the family, sickness, a tragedy like a fire, for example.
+Equally, they know when a member's business is failing because (for example), the member is drinking the profits.
 Our Loan Officers are all trained to respond to late repayments on a case by case basis, with 'the heart of a pastor, the mind of a banker.'
-Where clients are late in repaying a loan due to the client's own neglect, the Loan Officer and the other group members (who are jointly responsible for the defaulter's debt) will strongly encourage repayment.
+Where members are late in repaying a loan due to the member's own neglect, the Loan Officer and the other group members (who are jointly responsible for the defaulter's debt) will strongly encourage repayment.
 Fines for late payments are applied and assets or savings may be used to offset the debt.
-Where the client has suffered a personal tragedy, however, the loan may be written off - and in those circumstances, the other members of the group do not have to pay up on behalf of the defaulter either.
+Where the member has suffered a personal tragedy, however, the loan may be written off - and in those circumstances, the other members of the group do not have to pay up on behalf of the defaulter either.

 How big are the loans?